awsdocs/iam-user-guide/doc_source/access_policies_job-functions.md

 **Use case:** This user performs application development tasks and can create and configure resources and services that support AWS aware application development\.

 **Policy description:** The first statement of this policy uses the [`NotAction`](reference_policies_elements_notaction.md) element to allow all actions for all AWS services and for all resources except AWS Identity and Access Management and AWS Organizations\.
 The second statement grants IAM permissions to create a service\-linked role\.
 This is required by some services that must access resources in another service, such as an Amazon S3 bucket\.
-It also grants Organizations permissions to view information about the user's organization, including the master account email and organization limitations\.
+It also grants Organizations permissions to view information about the user's organization, including the management account email and organization limitations\.

 ### Network administrator<a name="jf_network-administrator"></a>